Datadog - SSO configuration

 - Make sure that all users intended to use SSO in Datadog are registered in your IdP and have the necessary permissions to access Datadog.

-Important: Custom elements in URLs (like realm names) are case sensitive.
+Important: Custom elements in URLs (like tenant names) are case sensitive.
 Make sure to match the exact casing from your environment.

 Datadog - SSO configuration